 8.LETTERS FROM MOTHERLESS DAUGHTERS: WORDS OF COURAGE, GRIEF AND HEALING by Hope Edelman

-I loved this book which is made up of letters written by motherless daughters aged thirteen years and into their seventies.
-There are also many insightful offerings from Hope throughout.
-Motherless daughters share the same feelings and emotions, similar fears and anxieties and an intense loneliness for the mother we’ve lost.
-It’s comforting to read the stories of other women and young girls.
-We are not alone.
-This book helps remind us of that.
+I love this book which is composed of letters written by motherless daughters aged from thirteen years into their seventies.
+Also included are many insightful offerings from Hope.
+Motherless daughters share the same feelings and emotions, similar fears and anxieties and that intense loneliness for the mother we’ve lost.
+It’s comforting to read the stories of others who share similar experiences to ours.

 9.THE MERCY PAPERS: A MEMOIR OF THREE WEEKS by Robin Romm

 I’m currently reading Robin’s heart-wrenching book after recently learning about it on a Dear Sugar podcast.
 At about three quarters of the way in I’m completely taken with Robin’s story of love and loss.
 Bravely, this loving daughter shares her experience of three agonizing weeks leading to her mother’s death.
-Robin tells it as it is, and it is tough and scary to watch your mother’s health fail.
+Robin tells it as it is, and it is tough and scary to witness a mother’s failing health.
 Heavy reading sprinkled with humor this important book is thoroughly absorbing.
 Robin is a brilliant writer.

 “We could get a cup of coffee.
 But who wants coffee?
 Who wants to see anyone in the outside world?
 The outside world has gotten increasingly foreign.
 People smile for no reason, purchase sugary snacks, worry over leaky roofs out loud to strangers.
 Who needs this?” -Robin Romm

 10. THE KIDS ARE ALL RIGHT by The Welch family